-\begin{proof} Let $\mathcal{A}$ be any network adversary, and let $U \in [N]$ be any target sender.
-Because $\mathcal{A}$ observes every link of the network, $\mathcal{A}$ observes the first hop taken by $U$'s onion at the first round of the protocol execution and knows, with certainty, where $U$'s onion is at this point in time.
+Because the network adversary observes every link of the network, the adversary observes the first hop taken by $U$'s onion at the first round of the protocol execution and knows, with certainty, where $U$'s onion is at this point in time.
 Let $S$ be this location (i.e., server).
-At the next round, all the onions that were routed to $S$ at the previous round, emerge from $S$ and are routed to their next destinations, each, from $\mathcal{A}$'s perspective, having an equal $\frac{1}{k}$ probability of being $U$'s onion, where $k$ denotes the total number of onions that were routed to $S$ at round $1$.
-Continuing with this analysis, from $\mathcal{A}$'s perspective, the location of $U$'s onion becomes progressively more uncertain with every round of the protocol.
-Below, we show that after $\depth$ rounds, $\mathcal{A}$'s ``belief'' of the location of $U$'s onion is statistically indistinguishable from the uniform distribution over the $n$ possible locations.
+At the next round, all the onions that were routed to $S$ at the previous round, emerge from $S$ and are routed to their next destinations, each, from the adversary's perspective, having an equal $\frac{1}{k}$ probability of being $U$'s onion, where $k$ denotes the total number of onions that were routed to $S$ at round $1$.
+Continuing with this analysis, from the adversary's perspective, which onion is $U$'s onion becomes progressively more uncertain with every round of the protocol.
+Below, we show that after $\depth$ rounds, the adversary's ``belief'' of which onion is $U$'s onion is statistically indistinguishable from the uniform distribution over the $N$ possible onions.

-Let $\frac{N}{n} = \alpha \log^{2} \sparam$; so that after each round, every location receives $\alpha \log^{2} \sparam$ onions in expectation.
-We recast our problem as a balls-in-bins problem, where the balls are the onions, and the bins, the locations.
-At every round of the protocol, all $\alpha n \log^{2} \sparam$ balls (i.e., onions) are thrown uniformly at random into $n$ bins (i.e., each onion is routed to one of $n$ locations, chosen independently and uniformly at random).